timothyrobbinscpa/timothyrobbinscpa.github.io/_portfolio/hotel_bookings.md

 ## Code and Documentation

-All the SQL queries, data import scripts, and related documentation are available in my [GitHub repository](https://github.com/yourusername/hotel-booking-analysis).
-This repository includes detailed instructions on how to reproduce the analysis and customize it for different datasets.
+All the SQL queries, data import scripts, and related documentation are available in my [GitHub repository](https://github.com/timothyrobbinscpa/hotel-booking-analysis).

-## Interactive Dashboard

-Explore the interactive dashboard created in Tableau to visualize the key insights from this analysis.
-[View Dashboard](#).